configcat/docs/website/docs/targeting/user-object.md

 - Email address - In most cases adding an email address works perfectly here, as long as it is unique.
 - SessionId - This is useful for when you want to target users who are not logged in to your application.

-### Custom property usage
+### Custom attribute usage

-First, you need to pass a User Object to the ConfigCat SDK containing the `custom` property.
+First, you need to pass a User Object to the ConfigCat SDK containing the `custom` attribute.

-> In case **a custom property is not passed** to the SDK or it's value is **falsy** (unknown, null, ""), the corresponding targeting rule **evaluation will be skipped**.
+> In case **a custom attribute is not passed** to the SDK or it's value is **falsy** (unknown, null, ""), the corresponding targeting rule **evaluation will be skipped**.

-> Please ensure that **the custom property value is a string** when working with dynamically-typed languages such as JavaScript, PHP, Python, Elixir, or Ruby.
-If a different data type is used, the SDK will automatically convert it to a string and log a WARNING message.
+> The custom attribute's value can be multiple types. e.g: string, number, boolean, array, object, etc. Check the [SDK's reference](sdk-reference/overview.md) for more details.

 Example: